 3.1 Expertise/credibility

 Expertise is the influencer’s competence in knowledge, skills, and experiences in a particular product [36, 53].
 When influencers promote a creation with correct sources and demonstrate their expertise, audiences perceive the influencer’s credibility [34, 36].
 In this sense, people can evaluate the influencers’ expertise and credibility by perceiving whether influencers are trained, experienced, qualified, or informed [4, 21, 54]).
-Through a survey with 800 participants, the Institute for Public Relations discovered four ways to gain credibility in social media, which include personal interaction, expertise, invitational rhetoric, and trustworthiness [32, 33].
+Through a survey with 800 participants, the Institute for Public Relations discovered four ways to gain credibility in social media, which includes personal interaction, expertise, invitational rhetoric, and trustworthiness [32, 33].
 The four ways imply that expertise and credibility are not standalone factors that determine the quality of influencers, but they are related with other factors such as trustworthiness.

 3.2 Trustworthiness

 Trustworthiness in marketing refers to the relationship between marketers and customers that is “informed by a set of expressed or implied values and previous behaviours,” and it is “a set of behaviours on the part of the trustee that support expectations on the part of the trustor and are essentially a characteristic of the trustee concerned” [45].
-A research study found that consumers’ perception of trustworthiness for an online source is directly associated with their purchase intention [20, 52].
+Studies found that consumers’ perception of trustworthiness for an online source is directly associated with their purchase intention [20, 52].
 The importance of trustworthiness is further found in content analysis, where influencer trustworthiness has significant impacts on “numerous consumer decisions such as purchase intention, attitude towards brands and individuals, and information adoption” [56].
 In this sense, influencer trustworthiness also indicates influencers’ confidence and competence in presenting products.

 3.3 Quality content